pbharvad-ctrl/project---sprint-1-pbharvad/README.md

 - Supports undo/redo functionality
 - Clean separation of actions from business logic
 - Easy to extend with new order actions

+- ## Known Issues & Incomplete Functionality

+- No known bugs at this time.
+- All six design patterns are fully implemented and functional.
+- All core features are working as expected.